Maine Notary Public Exam Overview

 2. Appreciate the 7-Year Commission

-Maine has the longest term in the nation:
+Maine offers one of the longest terms in the nation:

 - Long-term career stability